jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Proofpoint-Voice-of-the-CISO-Report-2024.md

 That just under a third (31%) feel a significant attack is “very likely” further underlines the CISO’s collective anxiety, compared to 25% in 2023.

-*Image: A bar chart showing the percentage of CISOs who agree that their organization is at risk of a material cyber attack in the next 12 months, broken down by country.
-The countries listed are South Korea, Canada, United States, France, Germany, United Kingdom, United Arab Emirates, Saudi Arabia, Singapore, Sweden, Netherlands, Australia, Italy, Spain, Japan, and Brazil.
-For each country, there are two bars, one for 2024 and one for 2023.
-The global average for 2024 is 70% and for 2023 is 68%.*
+![Percentage of CISOs who agree that their organization is at risk of a material cyber attack in the next 12 months.]

-**70%** of CISOs feel at risk of experiencing a material cyber attack over the next 12 months. **31%** rate the risk as very likely.
+70% of CISOs feel at risk of experiencing a material cyber attack over the next 12 months.
+31% rate the risk as very likely.

 CISOs in South Korea (91%), Canada (90%) and the US (87%) are most concerned about experiencing a material cyber attack.